- Rating:

 Sirius/Remus - AWOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!!!!!!!

-James - If I live long enough, I'm suing the author for writing
+James - If I live long enough, I'm suing the author for writing that line!

 Peter - Me too!